liamnewmarch/root/README.md

 ## Get involved

 Contributing to Root is easy.
-Check the [open issues](https://github.com/potatolondon/root/issues) – bugs and features labelled with *[good first issue](https://github.com/potatolondon/root/labels/good%20first%20issue)* are suitable for newcomers.
+Check the [open issues](https://gitlab.com/potato-oss/web-audio/root/-/issues) – bugs and features labelled with `good first issue` are suitable for newcomers.
 Make sure to follow the linting and formatting guidelines below, and generate a build to test your changes.
-When you are ready, create a [pull request](https://github.com/potatolondon/root/compare) and one of the team will review your work.
+When you are ready, create a [merge request](https://gitlab.com/potato/own-things/web-audio/synth/-/merge_requests/new) and one of the team will review your work.

 ### Lint and format